daryllxd/lifelong-learning/programming/ruby/rspec/factory-girl.md

     # Cucumber (Just paste this in the env.rb file)
     World(FactoryGirl::Syntax::Methods)

+#### Defining factories.

-> Defining factories: Each factory has a name and set of attributes.
+Each factory has a name and set of attributes.
 The name is used to guess the class of the object by default, but it's possible to explicitly specify it.

     # This will guess the User class
     FactoryGirl.define do